daviddcs/nsst/Docs/scenario.md

 3. 617th vSquadron deployed to OMAM, FOB OMDM.
 4. 906th Tactical Refuelling Squadron deployed to OMAL.
 5. VAW-125 Tigertails deployed to OMAL.
+6. 696th vSquadron is deployed to Kashab.
+7. 259th Virtual Auxiliary Squadron is deployed to Kashab.
+8. 494th Virtual Fighter Squadron is deployed to Al Dahfra (OMAM)